 - When a user fills out a form, they should be entered into the CRM and/or newsletter system.

 - People should be able to sign up to receive automatic blog alerts

-- When a user joins a membership site, an invoice should be sent if they opt not to pay online
+- When a user joins a membership site, an invoice should be sent if they opt not to pay online.

 There is nothing wrong with these requests at all.
-I, however, am going to argue that in the case of many businesses they violate the KISS principle and in turn cost their site owners much frustration and unexpected costs.
+I, however, am going to argue that many businesses violate the KISS principle and, in turn, cost their site owners much frustration and unexpected costs.

 Are you willing to accept the cost if the API provider changes their API so that old methods no longer work?
-Do you have the bandwidth, expertise and/or budget to research any issues that arise and correct the issue if, for example, an API outage left you with un-synced records?
+Do you have the bandwidth, expertise, and/or budget to research any issues that arise and correct the issue if, for example, an API outage left you with un-synced records?